-Child - includes:
+Child (for superannuation dependant purposes) - includes:

 - an adopted child, a step-child or an ex-nuptial child - a child of your spouse - a child within the meaning of the Family Law Act 1975.

 Complying fund - a super fund which complies with the Superannuation Industry (Supervision) Act (SIS) and its regulations.
 A super fund must be complying to receive favourable tax treatment.